ietf-wg-alto/draft-ietf-alto-path-vector/introduction.md

 ## Recent Use Cases

-This section highlights some recent use cases that are reported in IETF and ALTO working group.
-See {{I-D.bernstein-alto-topo}} for a more comprehensive survey of use cases where extended network topology information is needed.
+This section highlights some real use cases that are recently reported.
+See
+{{I-D.bernstein-alto-topo}} for a more comprehensive survey of use cases where extended network topology information is needed.

 ### Large-scale Data Analytics